mako-framework/docs/01_getting_started/03_dependency_injection.md

 You can also make a class that is instantiated by the container "container aware" by using the `ContainerAwareTrait`.
 This means that you can use the container as a service locator if you prefer that.

-> Note that controllers, migrations and tasks are container aware by default.
+> Note: Controllers, migrations and tasks are container aware by default.

 The container is always available through the `$container` property.